dkrasne/visualizing_intertextuality/src/about.md

 ## Considerations and Tools

 This project asks how intertextuality can be displayed and comprehended through a visual, rather than textual, medium.
 The goal is to conceptualize and develop alternative methods of visualizing the intertextual richness and complexity of a given passage, starting from the assumption that such a visualization requires two different dimensions: one that shows the density of intertexts within a given passage, and one that shows the referential network arising around the passage.
-The structure of the data and its output should enable analytical approaches and questions, and the tools have been selected with these considerations in mind.
+The structure of the data and its output should enable analytical approaches and questions, and the tools&mdash; [nodegoat](https://nodegoat.net/), [Observable Framework](https://observablehq.com/framework/), [Python](https://www.python.org/), [JavaScript](https://en.wikipedia.org/wiki/JavaScript), and [D3.js](https://d3js.org/)&mdash;have been selected with these considerations in mind.

 The data is stored in a [nodegoat](https://nodegoat.net/) [object-relational database](https://en.wikipedia.org/wiki/Object%E2%80%93relational_database). nodegoat was chosen for several reasons, including its humanities-oriented design, its ease of use, and its ability to expose the data as Linked Open Data.
 (While the open-source graph database [neo4j](https://neo4j.com/) was considered as an alternative option due to the intrinsic interconnectivity of intertextuality, the *relationship* and *structure* of that interconnectivity are also critical.)
 Use of nodegoat also avoids the need to host and serve the data, and it provides an API for access.